Suvink/docs-choreo-dev/en/developer-docs/docs/administer/configure-exposed-environments-to-developer-portal.md

 # Configure Exposed Environments to Developer Portal

-The Choreo Developer Portal allows external developers to discover and consume APIs published by your organization.
-You can control APIs from which environments are visible and accessible through the Developer Portal.
+The Choreo Developer Portal enables external developers to discover and consume APIs published by your organization.
+Through the Choreo Console, you can manage which API environments are visible and accessible in the Developer Portal.

-Follow these steps to manage which environments are visible in the Developer Portal:
+Follow these steps to configure which environments are visible in the Developer Portal:

 !!!
 Note -
-    For organizations created after **24th of April 2025**, only the **Production** environment is exposed in the Developer Portal by default.
-Organizations created before this date have all environments visible in the Developer Portal.
+    Organizations created after **April 24th, 2025**, will have the **Production** environment exposed by default.
+Organizations created before this date will continue to allow all environments visible in the Developer Portal.

 1. Sign in to [Choreo](https://console.choreo.dev/).